Utah vs. Arizona State NCAA Football Odds, Plays and Insights | October 16, 2021

 Arizona State Stats and Trends

+- In Arizona State's six games this year, it has three wins against the spread.

-- The Sun Devils covered the spread in their only game when underdogs by 1 point or more.
+- This year, the Sun Devils won ATS in their only game as an underdog of 1.5 points or more.

-- Arizona State's games this year have hit the over on two of five set point totals (40%).
+- Arizona State's games this season have gone over the total in two out of five opportunities (40%).

-- Arizona State is 3-2 against the spread and 5-1 overall when the team picks up over 339.4 yards.
+- Arizona State is 3-2 against the spread and 5-1 overall when the team amasses over 339.4 yards.

-- This season the Sun Devils have turned the ball over nine times, two more than the Utes' takeaways (7).
+- The Sun Devils have turned the ball over nine times this season, two more turnovers than the Utes have forced (7).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.